emmaknaub/CS1632_Fall2021/study_guides/midterm_1_study_guide.md

 * Be able to explain the difference between static vs dynamic testing and give examples of each.
 * Be able to explain the difference between black box / white box / gray box testing and give examples of each.
 * Be able to define all terminology introduced or fill in the blank.

+## NONDETERMINISM AND SOFTWARE QA
+* Be able to explain what nondeterministic software is.
+* Be able to explain why nondeterminism makes it hard to do requirements verification, even for one input.
+* Be able to explain why nondeterminism makes it hard to debug defects.
+* Be able to describe the process through which memory errors can lead to nondeterministic software.
+* Be able to define what a data race (race condition) is and explain why it can lead to nondeterministic software.
+* **Be able to use ASAN to locate a memory error (buffer overflow or dangling pointer) in the provided code and explain why it is an error.**
+* **Be able to use TSAN to locate a data race error in the provided code and explain why it is an error.**

 ## REQUIREMENTS ANALYSIS
 * Be able to argue why requirements should not specify implementation.